-Newly appointed Chicago Board of Education president resigns, mayor says
+Newly appointed Chicago Board of Education president resigns over controversial social media posts

 The now-former Chicago Board of Education President Rev. Mitchell Johnson apologized for the posts Wednesday, but more troubling information surfaced Thursday, leading to additional calls for him to step down.

-"I always want to ask sure the vetting process it's important to all of us," 25th Ward Ald.
+"I always want to ask.
+Sure, the vetting process it's important to all of us," 25th Ward Ald.
 Byron Sigcho-Lopez said.

 "I think a normal person would think, the average person would think, that a simple social media search would have turned this up and would have automatically disqualified him," 11th Ward Ald.
 Nicole Lee said.

 "I believe the Israeli government is engaged in genocide," Rev. Johnson can be heard saying on the show.
-"The way those towers were built they could have withstood an airplane, smacked into the side of them."

 In addition, an anti-women post was discovered.